1997 Indianapolis 500: Tuesday May 6

 The first full day of practice saw heavy activity.
 Arie Luyendyk set the fastest lap thus far of the month at 5:24 p.m., at 218.707 mph.
 The only incident of the day occurred early on, when rookie Jeff Ward blew an engine and spun into the wall in turn 3.

 Later on, five rookies (Kenny Bräck, Robbie Groff, Greg Ray, Vincenzo Sospiri and Affonso Giaffone) completed their rookie test, and Sinden Racing Services confirmed that Steve Kinser, a 14-times World of Outlaws sprint car champion, would drive their #44 at-large entry.
 Kinser had tried to qualify for the race 15 years earlier, when a practice crash ended his chances in 1981, and had never competed in an Indy car race.

-John Andretti, a seven times-Indianapolis 500 starter between 1988 and 1994, passed the mandatory physical exam.
+John Andretti, a seven-time Indianapolis 500 starter between 1988 and 1994, passed the mandatory physical exam.
 Andretti, who switched to NASCAR Winston Cup in 1994 and was driving for Cale Yarborough Motorsports, had expressed an interest in doing the Double Duty for the second time.

 Wednesday May 7

 Arie Luyendyk became the first and only driver to go over 220 mph during the month, with a lap of 220.297 mph.
 At 4:12 p.m., Scott Sharp crashed in turn 1, heavily damaging his primary car.
 He had just run a lap of 217.402 mph.

 Lyn St. James's 34 laps were her first on a race car since her collision at the previous year's Indy 500, as her broken right wrist had healed improperly.
-Rain closed the track about 10 minutes early.
+The rain closed the track about 10 minutes early.